-A fourth group of tired patients relates to stress and exhaustion.
+A fourth group of tired patients exhibit stress and exhaustion.
 Be attentive to chronic stress or a recent increase in stress on a patient.
-We are well aware that life changes are additive and can lead to increased illness and accidents.
-There is evidence to indicate that chronic overwork plus a sudden recent work increase is a cardiac "drain" and often antecedes an acute myocardial infarct.
-An "enforced" vacation may be in order for these patients and certainly a "prescribed" change of pace is in order.
+It is known that life changes are additive and can lead to increased illness and accidents.5 There is evidence to indicate that chronic overwork plus a sudden recent work increase is a cardiac "drain" and often antecedes an acute myocardial infarct.6 An "enforced" vacation may be in order for these patients and certainly a "prescribed" change of pace is in order.
 The examples of this are innumerable but keep in mind several practice-related situations:

 - a.
-Families with chronically ill or dying members (especially if the patient is a child). - b.
+Familes with chronically ill or dying members (especially if the patient is a child). - b.
 Families in considerable emotional conflict often manifested by sexual problems. - c.
 Upwardly mobile young men and women.